Quality Control Procedures at Every Step of the Way

 If you have followed quality control procedures up to now, then the standard of your food should also follow the same path.
 However, the procedures are still in place even in this step.

-At different steps in making a cookie like an Oreo, the employees’ who make it have to make sure they are following the recipe and ensuring that the ingredients are up to the standards.
-Something as little as letting the dough mixture sit at a higher temperature than normal will result in a more crumbly cookie and not the standard we have all come to know and love.
+Multinational food corporations have factories that mass produce food for the public.
+Watching the standard of food as it comes off the assembly line is very important for a famous food like Oreos.
+At different steps in making an Oreo, the employees who make it have to ensure they follow the recipe and ensure that the ingredients are up to the standards.
+Something as little as letting the dough mixture sit at a higher temperature than average will result in a crumbly cookie, not the standard delicious cookie we have all come to know and love.

 Packing and Labeling

-Quality control procedures for packing and labeling of products is another key part of how documenting quality can help.
+Quality control procedures for packing and labeling products are another critical part of how documenting quality can help.

-Ensure your packaging is easy to read, helping customers just see your label and associate it with your brand.
-It is key to the long term success of the product you are selling.
+Ensure your packaging is easy to read helps customers see and associate your label with your brand.
+It is critical to the long-term success of the product you are selling.
+Many companies, such as Kellogg, have a well-known packaging that your brain instantly connects with in the grocery store.

 Sanitation

-Sanitation might arguably be the most important part of the documenting and managing process.
-Customers want to know you are doing everything in your power to make sure that the process is clean.
+Sanitation is one of the most essential parts of the documenting and managing process.
+Customers want to know you are doing everything possible to ensure the process of food preparation is clean.

 Nothing is worse than knowing your food came from a dirty environment.
-Having a reputation of going above the industry standards for sanitation will leave a good impression on your customers.
+A reputation for going above the industry standards for sanitation will leave a good impression on your customers.

 Customer Support through Quality Control Procedures